Velocifero1052/Velocifero1052/README.md

 - 👋 Hi, I’m Rakhmon Radjabov, software engeener from Uzbekistan.
 - 👀 I’m interested in data science, distributed systems and AI
-- 🌱 I’m currently learning data science.
+- 🌱 I’m currently learning distributed systems
 - 💞️ I’m looking to collaborate on large, worldwide projects for build better world
-- 📫 How to reach me aimagines1993@gmail.com
+- 📫 How to reach me radjabovrakhmon@gmail.com

 <!---
 Velocifero1052/Velocifero1052 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.